term7/Going-Dark/README.md

 #### Custom Filtering Rules

-n this section, we explicitly allow the domain `check.torproject.org`:
+In this section, we explicitly allow the domain `check.torproject.org`:

 ```
 !
 Allow Tor Check